• 7 min read

 Key Facts at a Glance

-What Is Iceland’s New Kilometer Tax?
+What Is Iceland’s New Kilometre Tax?

-Until now, road funding in Iceland mainly came from fuel taxes included in petrol and diesel prices.
+Before 2026, road funding in Iceland mainly came from fuel taxes included in petrol and diesel prices.
 Electric and plug-in hybrid vehicles, however, contributed far less under this system, even though they use the roads just as much.

 As more drivers switch to electric and fuel-efficient vehicles, revenue from fuel taxes has dropped significantly.
-The kilometer road tax ensures that all vehicles contribute fairly, based on road usage rather than fuel consumption.
+The kilometre road tax ensures that all vehicles contribute fairly, based on road usage rather than fuel consumption.

 This tax is mandatory and applies to all car rental companies operating in Iceland.
 For a government-level explanation, you can also visit the official Our Roads to the Future website.